 Clear and concise options should be given to parents and students on the routes to prosperity through college education as well as certification via trade schools.

-Restoring the two-parent Black family should be a priority both locally and nationally.
+Restoring the traditional nuclear black family should be a priority both locally and nationally.

 Raising children in a marriage is the best way to reduce poverty, combat inequality, and develop socially productive children.